Mitadru47/TOP-Blog-API/README.md

 - Restricted CORS Policy

 ## Usage
-`Blog API - Private` Routes are protected by Author Credentials through Passport JWT Authentication Strategy. `Blog API - Public` Routes on the other hand are open and can be used freely.
-Below is a sample API request. <br /><br />
+`Blog API - Private` Routes are protected by Author Credentials through Passport JWT Authentication Strategy. `Blog API - Public` Routes on the other hand are open and can be used freely. <br /><br />
-Request:
+Sample Request:
 ```
 https://blog-api-b5qs.onrender.com/index
 ```